-- 1. CALTs who are properly certified and employed full-time in an Alabama public K -12 school or public independent school will receive the supplement in the Fiscal Year (FY) 2022 (School Year 2021-2022). - 2.
-CALTs employed in an Alabama public K-12 school on a less than full-time contract on October 1 will receive a pro-rata share of the salary supplement. - 3.
-CALTs employed full-time in an Alabama public K-12 school after October 1 will receive a pro-rata share of the salary supplement. - 4.
-CALTs who earn Certified Academic Language Therapist certification in another state and are teaching full-time in an Alabama public K-12 school on October 1 and are properly certified by the state of Alabama will receive the annual salary stipend. - 5.
-CALTs employed as substitute teachers are not eligible for the supplement. - 6.
-CALTs who are on a leave of absence for more than half the school year will receive a prorated amount based on the number of months worked during the school year. - 7.
+- 1. CALTs who are properly certified and employed full-time in an Alabama public K -12 school system or public independent school will receive the supplement in the Fiscal Year (FY) 2023 (School Year 2022-2023). - 2.
+CALTs employed in an Alabama public K-12 school system on a less than full-time contract on October 1 will receive a pro-rata share of the salary supplement. - 3.
+CALTs employed full-time in an Alabama public K-12 school system after October 1 will receive a pro-rata share of the salary supplement. - 4.
+CALTs employed as substitute teachers are not eligible for the supplement. - 5.
+CALTs who are on a leave of absence for more than half the school year will receive a prorated amount based on the number of months worked during the school year. - 6.
 CALTs should begin uploading their Continuous Education Credit documentation (10 hours at a minimum) during the months of November and December, prior to the certificate's expiration date of December 31st of each year.